Board of Directors

 Mr. Rutherford graduated in Accountancy and Finance from Heriot Watt University and qualified as a Scottish Chartered Accountant with Touche Ross (now Deloitte) in 1984.
 A corporate financier who developed a strong track record in M&A, he was Senior Partner of his UK firm RMD which he launched in 1986 and subsequently sold to Deloitte in 1999.
 He is a Harvard Business School Alumni, was Chairman of the HBS-YPO Presidents Leadership Program from 2004-2009, and was on the Board and Visiting Professor in Strategy and Leadership at Edinburgh University Business School from 2001-2007.
 He is a former Director of the Royal Scottish National Orchestra and has served several UK based charitable foundations in turn raising significant monies for deployment to deserving causes.

-Saundra Pelletier has served as Evofem’s President and CEO since February 2013.
-From 2009 to 2016, Ms. Pelletier was the founding Chief Executive Officer of WomenCare Global International, or WCGI, an international non-profit organization focused on empowering, educating and enabling women and girls to make informed choices about their health.
-Under her leadership, WCGI secured approximately $68 million in committed funding from major foundations and governmental organizations, and launched an innovative U.S. educational campaign with American actress/activist Jessica Biel.
+Saundra Pelletier has served as Private Evofem’s President and CEO since February 2013 and has served as our President and Chief Executive Officer since January 2018.
+From 2009 to 2016, Ms. Pelletier was the founding Chief Executive Officer of WomanCare Global International, or WCGI, an international non-profit organization focused on empowering, educating and enabling women and girls to make informed choices about their health.
+Under her leadership, WCGI secured approximately $68 million in committed funding from major foundations and governmental organizations and launched an innovative United States educational campaign with American actress/activist Jessica Biel.

-Since November 2017, Ms. Pelletier has served on the board of WCG Cares, a non-profit California corporation whose primary purpose is to directly engage in and/or fund the development and implementation of programs that promote reproductive health, education, research and increased access to high-quality, innovative and affordable reproductive healthcare and healthcare products around the world.
-Ms. Pelletier also served as WCG Cares’ Chief Executive Officer and President from 2013 until November 2017.
+From 2013 to 2017, Ms. Pelletier served as WCG Cares’ Chief Executive Officer and President.
+WCG Cares, is a non-profit California corporation whose primary purpose is to directly engage in and/or fund the development and implementation of programs that promote reproductive health, education, research and increased access to high-quality, innovative and affordable reproductive healthcare and healthcare products around the world.
+Ms. Pelletier became a director of the WCG Cares board in November 2017 and served as Chair of the board from November 2017 until May 2018.